how much does it cost?

 Bridging loans for high net worth individuals

-Large bridging loans for high net worth individuals for any purpose provided a realistic exit strategy.
+Large bridging loans for high net worth individuals for any purpose - subject to a realistic exit strategy.

 Bridging loans for adverse credit applicants

 Many people require a bridge because the banks and high street lenders have shut the doors firmly on anyone with adverse credit.
-A bridging loan is there to help get finances back on track and in doing, improve the credit scores.
+A bridging loan is there to help get finances back on track, and in doing so, improve the credit scores.

 We can offer a bridging loan secured against a main asset whereby the charge is registered and remains in duration and this allows you to draw down in stages as and when required.

 BridgeCrowd will advance 100% of the purchase price where there is additional security or comfort charges.